montgomerysamantha/CudaImagePipeline/README.md

 ## Run the benchmarks

-Every benchmark accepts an optional input path and falls back to `assets/lena.jpg`:
+The grayscale, Gaussian and Sobel benchmarks accept an optional input path and fall back to `assets/lena.jpg`:

 ```powershell